Actindo-AG/Documentation/RetailSuiteAccounting/Operation/08_LockPeriodBookings.md

 # Lock a period for postings

 Once the postings in a particular posting period are processed, they cannot be changed or deleted anymore, and the corresponding postings period is regarded as closed.
-However, new postings can be entered in a closed posting period, if necessary.
-To avoid subsequent postings to an already closed posting period, you can lock certain posting periods.
+However, new postings can be entered in a closed posting period if necessary.
+To avoid subsequent postings to an already closed posting period, you can lock periods for postings.

 When a posting period is locked, any subsequent transaction will be automatically posted in the next unlocked posting period.
 In contrast to posting processing, locking a posting period can be undone if necessary.